 The era of construction of large, brand new airports has come to an end in Europe and possibly the US largely because the needed capacity is already there, and also because of environmental concerns.
 In Europe, any large new airport would likely meet with too much combined opposition from politicians, environmentalists and locals concerned about the effects on their area.
 However, Europe can still be expected to have substantial automation sales in capacity expansion and replacement of existing equipment.
 Europe is often a technological leader in this area and vendors will look to drive revenue growth by creating value even as passenger numbers struggle to see the kind of growth that is expected in other regions.

 China is a different case.
 Smaller airports still use manual systems rather than automation, while modern large airports built in recent years don’t require as much upgrading of old equipment as might be expected in, say, the US.
 However, China is going to lead the world in new airport construction in the coming years with a significant portion of that business available to international suppliers.

 Environmental concerns are forecast to have a small impact

 Increasingly, and understandably, more people are now choosing to fly less because of climate change.
 This trend has been most commonly recognized as the “flygskam” movement in Sweden.
 To a small extent, this trend has spread across Europe but barely at all elsewhere.
 Overall, it is assumed in the forecasts for this report that climate change concern is currently reducing flights by about 1%-2% a year and that this may increase to about 3% a year by 2025.
-It may be enough to decrease the growth rate per year of airport logistics automation by about 1%. may become a more significant factor after 2025, however Interact Analysis currently has no forecasts beyond that date.
+It may be enough to decrease the growth rate per year of airport logistics automation by about 1% and it may become a more significant factor after 2025, however Interact Analysis currently has no forecasts beyond that date.

 Slow steady growth is most likely from 2022 to 2025